 Green pears or kiwis and 1 liter of fruit tea used to be my best breakfast on the go for many years when I was working in the corporate world.
 The fiber in pears or kiwis kept my bowels moving and consuming fruits in the morning was quick and convenient.
 This was important in a time when I spent many hours sitting in my car, commuting to the company I was working for.

 Maximize your intake of the best fiber foods!

-Or how about a cup of raspberries or blueberries with a bit of Greek yoghurt?
-With 6.5 grams per 100 grams of raspberries the amounts of fiber are more than twice as high as in pears or kiwis.
-The desirable substance in blueberries with 2.4 grams per 100 grams is maybe less impressive and yet every little helps.
+Or how about a cup of raspberries or blueberries with a bit of Greek yogurt?
+With 6.5 grams per 100 grams of raspberries, the grams of fiber is more than twice as high as in pears or kiwis.
+The desirable substance in blueberries with 2.4 grams per 100 grams is maybe less impressive and yet every little help.
 (See chart below) Don’t forget that blueberries contain significantly more flavonoids than raspberries.
 These are plant-based pigments that act as antioxidants.

 Worth to mention in this context are also dried fruits like figs, apricots and prunes which make a great, naturally sweet addition to any muesli instead of using e.g. maple syrup.
 Click through to learn more about my Top 26 high fiber fruits.

 Creating a healthy filling breakfast for busy mornings was never easier.
 With breakfast ideas number 1-4 you can start even a challenging day, the satiation lasts long and the microbiome also gets the necessary nutrients for its proper function.